opentelekomcloud/docs/SMN/SMN User Guide/Subscription Management.md

 - Email: SMN sends a confirmation message to the specified email address, and the subscriber clicks the link in the email to confirm the subscription.

 - HTTP/HTTPS: SMN sends a confirmation message to the specified URL.
 The confirmation link is contained in the message body.
-For details about the confirmation message header and body, see section <a href="HTTP/HTTPS Message">HTTP/HTTPS Message</a>.
+For details about the confirmation message header and body, see section <a href="HTTPHTTPS Message.md">HTTP/HTTPS Message</a>.

 After successfully subscribing to a topic, the subscriber can choose to cancel the subscription in the following ways based on the subscription protocol: